tranquochuy645/spotify-web-api-consumer/README.md

 Prerequisites
 -------------

-To run this project, you need to have the following:
+To run this project, you need to have a premium Spotify account

--   Node.js installed on your machine.
--   A Premium Spotify account.

 Installation